I5UCC/VRCMultiUploader/README.md

 # Usage

 VRCMultiUploader is a tool that allows you to ***upload all active GameObjects with a Pipeline Manager***. <br>
 However, it will display an error if a Pipeline Manager is empty.
-To avoid this, ensure that you ***set up your Avatars at least once manually***.
+To avoid this, ensure that you ***set up your Avatars at least once, manually***.

 To use VRCMultiUploader, follow these steps:
 1. In the ***Unity Menu Bar***, locate and select `VRCMultiUploader`.
-2. Select either `Build and Publish` or `Build and Test`, depending on your requirements.
+2. Select either `Build and Publish All` or `Build and Test All`, depending on your requirements.
 3. Profit??

 # Download / Install